(Offered by Department of Statistics)

 The Programme of Risk Management Science has been the leading pioneer in nurturing well-trained professionals in the risk management fields since its foundation in 2000.
 The Programme is suitable for students who have strong aspirations towards mathematical and scientific methodologies, and are interested to pursue a career in the financial industry and related areas.

 The curriculum of Risk Management Science is designed to equip students with the knowledge and skills to understand risk management from both theoretical and application perspectives in insurance, finance and other related areas.
 Risk management is an interdisciplinary subject, so in addition to statistics, our students will receive a solid training in other foundation subjects including finance, economics, accounting, mathematics and computer science.
-To meet the financial industry’s increasing demand for data talents and experts in the epoch of Big Data, the Programme launches a new Risk Analytics study stream, for elite students who are interested in pursuing frontier knowledge in big data and careers in the finance industry.

 Risk Analytics Stream